Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Demilich.md

     \ the curse on a success."
   "name": "Vile Curse (Costs 3 Actions)" "lair_actions":
-- "desc": "On initiative count 20 (losing initiative ties), the demilich rolls a dice:\
+- "desc": "On initiative count 20 (losing initiative ties), the demilich rolls a d20.\
-    \ d20|avg|noform (d20).
-On a result of 11 or higher, the demilich takes a lair\
+    \ On a result of 11 or higher, the demilich takes a lair action to cause one of\
-    \ action to cause one of the following effects.
-It can't use the same effect two\
-    \ rounds in a row."
+    \ the following effects.
+It can't use the same effect two rounds in a row."
   "name": ""
 - "desc": "- The tomb trembles violently for a moment.
 Each creature on the floor\
     \ of the tomb must succeed on a DC 19 Dexterity saving throw or be knocked [[/5.
 Mechanics/Rules/Conditions.md#prone|prone]].\